jodersky/akka-serial/README.md

 The main reason for yet another serial communication library for the JVM is that all other libraries tested used blocking IO and/or consumed enormous amounts of CPU while being idle.
 Flow's main goal is therefore to provide a lightweight library that only does work when communication is required.
 This reactive concept integrates well with the Akka IO layer therefore making flow an ideal library for extending it.

 ## Basic usage
-For a short guide on how to use flow see the file "documentation/basics.md", accessible on github [here](https://github.com/jodersky/flow/blob/master/documentation/basics.md).
+For a short guide on how to use flow see the file [documentation/basics.md](documentation/basics.md).

 Flow is built and its examples run with SBT.
 To get started, include a dependency to flow in your project: